biolink/biolinkml/SPECIFICATION.md

 -->

 Values for schema element slots _may_ be IRIs, and these _may_ be specified as CURIEs.
 CURIEs are shortform representations of URIs, and _must_ be specified as `PREFIX:LocalID`, where the prefix has an associated URI base.
-The prefix _must_ be declared in either:
+The prefix _must_ be declared in one of several ways:

  * a [prefixes](https://w3id.org/biolink/biolinkml/meta/prefixes) dictionary, where the keys are prefixes and the values are URI bases.
- * an external CURIE map specified via a [default_curi_maps](https://w3id.org/biolink/biolinkml/meta/default_curi_maps) section

 Example (Informative):